antonfirsov/docs/2023/02-Feb/asp-net-core-updates-in-dotnet-8-preview-1/asp-net-core-updates-in-dotnet-8-preview-1.md

 **Recommends setting or appending to a HeaderDictionary instead of adding**

 The `IHeaderDictionary.Add` API throws if duplicate keys are added.
-Typically, you'll typically want to set, override, or append to a header using the indexer or `IHeaderDictionary.Append` API.
+Typically, you'll want to set, override, or append to a header using the indexer or `IHeaderDictionary.Append` API.
 This analyzer warns on usage of the `IHeaderDictionary.Add` API and provides a codefixer that recommends leveraging an indexer or the `Append` API.

 ```csharp
 var context = new DefaultHttpContext();